UA-AI-Club/Learning/Learning_Objectives.md

 ## **Progression Schedule:**

-Each month will cover a subfeild of AI, and end with a related competition.
+Each month will cover a subfield of AI, and end with a related competition.
 These fields are subject to change, and open to reccomendation.

 </br>